siaynoq/VoteReward/README.markdown

  - Common properties:
     - name: the "description" the user will see when (s)he gets this reward.
+      - always: if the "name" is specified with the key "always", the defined reward is ALWAYS given (this doesn't affect random rewards). "chance" in this case is not considered obviously.
     - chance: numeric value, which represents the chance this reward is selected.
 Sum of chances doesn't have to be '100'.

  Current "types" of rewards: